pulumi/pulumi-hugo/themes/default/content/blog/law-of-demeter-with-operator/index.md

 }
 ```

 With this contract, the Platform Engineering team can ensure that every cluster, or namespace, has a ConfigMap called `environment` can be consumed by the Pulumi Operator.
 In this, the Pulumi program, the GitOps delivery pipeline from the application team, can begin to grok the environment to which it is being deployed.

-With this knowledge, it can begin to augment the manifests as they're applied to the cluster.
+With this knowledge, it can begin to augment the manifests before they're applied to the cluster.

 Let's go back to our Ingress example and see how this could be done.